Compare to Similar Products

 Keen has updated the Targhee III Low with a soft and supple nubuck leather outer which is softer and less rigid.
-This improves the break-in period for these shoes but decreases its side-to-side support.
-This shoe is also one of the widest in our review, and so despite the inventive wrap around heel lacing system that snugs up around the ankle, we were unable to get a very good fit with medium volume feet.
+This improves the break-in period for these shoes but decreases their side-to-side support.
+This shoe is also one of the widest in our review, so despite the inventive wrap-around heel lacing system that snugs up around the ankle, we could not get a very good fit with medium-volume feet.
 No matter how tightly we secured the laces, we ended up with a sloppy and insecure fit - a poor combination when hiking on anything but easy to moderate trails.

-The included footbed is quality, with dual density materials used, and a good supportive arch, so those who do fit this shoe will no doubt feel better support than we were able to.
+The included footbed is quality, with dual density materials used and a good supportive arch, so those who fit this shoe will undoubtedly feel better support than we were able to.

-For the Targhee III Low, Keen uses a proprietary non-marking rubber compound, a blend which has remained the same since the Targhee II.
+For the Targhee III Low, Keen uses a proprietary non-marking rubber compound, a blend that has remained the same across the Targhee line.
 This outsole performs well enough on wet and dry trails, with average traction thanks to its medium-sized lug pattern.
 Those who venture far off the trail may find the traction of these shoes lacking in rocky scrambling situations or smearing on wet slabs of rock.

 Keen touts the Targhee III Low hiking shoe as a bold, durable hiking shoe suited to all-terrain adventures.
-We feel that this is a bit of hyperbole, though the nubuck leather and heavy-duty toe cap certainly adds to its durability.
-We hiked on and off trail in these shoes for several weeks without noting any major concerns, although other reviewers did submit long-term reviews noting failing rands, soles delaminating and loss of structure within several months of use.
+We feel that this is a bit of hyperbole, though the nubuck leather and heavy-duty toe cap certainly add to its durability.
+We hiked on and off-trail in these shoes for several weeks without noting any major concerns.
+However, other reviewers did submit long-term reviews noting failing rands, soles delaminating, and loss of structure within several months of use.